vidarerik/git_verkefni/git_svor.md

 *	c) git diff commit1 commit2
 	*	show differences between branches for one or multiple or all files

-	4. Hvað er útgáfustýring (e.version control)?
-	Version control software allows you to track the changes you make to your code, as well as being able to easily backtrack these changes, share your development efforts and more

 #4.
 Hvað er útgáfustýring (e.version control)?